denisbrodbeck/machineid/README.md

 * Cross-Platform (tested on Win7+, Debian 8+, Ubuntu 14.04+, OS X 10.6+, FreeBSD 11+)
 * No admin privileges required
-* Hardware independent (no usage of MAC, BIOS or CPU — those are to unreliable, especially in a VM environment)
+* Hardware independent (no usage of MAC, BIOS or CPU — those are too unreliable, especially in a VM environment)
 * IDs are unique<sup>[1](#unique-key-reliability)</sup> to the installed OS

 ## Installation